WangLab-MSSM/iProFun/README.md

 An *i*ntegrative analysis tool to screen for *Pro*teogenomic *Fun*ctional traits perturbed by DNA copy number alterations (CNA) and DNA methylation
 ---------------------------------------------------------------------------------------------------------------------------------------------------
+### Manuscript

+Song, Xiaoyu, Jiayi Ji, Kevin J. Gleason, John A. Martignetti, Lin S. Chen, and Pei Wang.
+"Insights into impact of DNA copy number alteration and methylation on the proteogenomic landscape of human ovarian cancer via a multi-omics integrative analysis."
+BioRxiv (2018): 488833.
+[Here](https://www.biorxiv.org/content/early/2018/12/06/488833).

-The goal of **iProFun** is to
+### Goals of **iProFun**

--   characterize functional consequences of DNA copy number and methylation alterations in tumors
+-   to characterize functional consequences of DNA copy number and methylation alterations in tumors

--   facilitate screening for cancer drivers contributing to tumor initiation and progression, since CNAs and DNA methylations that preserve functional consequences are more likely to be cancer drivers.
+-   to facilitate screening for cancer drivers contributing to tumor initiation and progression, since CNAs and DNA methylations that preserve functional consequences are more likely to be cancer drivers.

-This package implement iProFun using 2 main functions.
-The primary function is (surprise!) `iProFun`, which first fit multiple linear regression to obtain summary statistics and then use the statistics to detect joint associations of DNA alternations with multi-omic traits.
-False discovery rate assessment is supported by `iProFun_permutate` function.
-A full description of the method can be found in our [paper](https://www.biorxiv.org/content/early/2018/12/06/488833).

 ### Installation